First Dogs, Then Humans

 Commentary

-Quietly and without press attention, in the last ten years most governments of the world have started requiring that dogs be microchipped.
+Quietly and without press attention, in the past 10 years most governments of the world have started requiring that dogs be microchipped.
 The chip contains information on vaccine records and health generally, along with owner information including phone number.
 Most people have complied and there is no organized movement against it.
-It has become a common practice over 10 years, and enforcement is constantly tightening.
+It has become a common practice, and enforcement is constantly tightening.

-In July of this year, the CDC implemented a new rule that all dogs entering the United States had to be microchipped, even if you were traveling and you are a U.S. citizen.
+In July of this year, the Centers for Disease Control and Prevention (CDC) implemented a new rule that all dogs entering the United States had to be microchipped, even if you are traveling and you are a U.S. citizen.
 There was a great deal of blowback on that idea, especially from Canada.
-The CDC then tweaked its rule to exempt people traveling in the last six months from “low-risk” nations among which there are only a few.
+The CDC then tweaked its rule to exempt people traveling in the past six months from “low-risk” nations, among which there are only a few.
 In effect, the rule applies in most cases, and the upshot is the same: all dogs are going to be microchipped whether the owner wants it or not.

-A veterinary nurse holds a dog micro-chip at the PDSA hospital in Wolverhampton, England, on April 4, 2016.
+A veterinary nurse holds a dog microchip at the PDSA pet hospital in Wolverhampton, England, on April 4, 2016.
 (Christopher Furlong/Getty Images)

-A veterinary nurse holds a dog micro-chip at the PDSA hospital in Wolverhampton, England, on April 4, 2016.
-(Christopher Furlong/Getty Images)
+A veterinary nurse holds a dog microchip at the PDSA pet hospital in Wolverhampton, England, on April 4, 2016.
+Christopher Furlong/Getty Images

 The rationale traces to the new claim you will find in epidemiological and vaccinological circles.
-The notion is that “spillover” diseases are somehow increasing; that is, there is a growing propensity of diseases to move from animals to humans.
+The notion is that “spillover” diseases are somehow increasing; that is, there is a growing propensity of diseases to move to humans from animals.
 I’ve yet to find any incontrovertible evidence of this claim but it is frequently made in the literature.
 In fact, when the great debate broke about the origin of SARS-CoV-2, the partisans of the idea of natural origin were especially fired up to claim that COVID-19 was a case of exactly this.

-The debate over the Bird flu, in fact, is bound up with this claim of growing spillover.
-The people who want to use Bird flu for another test run of the mRNA platform have high hopes of exactly this.
-This is why the Department of Health and Human Services has issued a PREP Act notice for the Bird flu, which triggers an Emergency Use Authorization and hence indemnification of a Bird flu vaccine.
+The debate over avian influenza—the bird flu—in fact, is bound up with this claim of growing spillover.
+The people who want to use bird flu for another test run of the mRNA platform have high hopes of exactly this.
+That’s why the Department of Health and Human Services has issued a PREP Act notice for the bird flu, which triggers an Emergency Use Authorization and hence indemnification of a bird flu vaccine.

-During the rollout of the COVID vaccine, some major cities experimented with vaccine passports.
+During the rollout of the COVID-19 vaccine, some major cities experimented with vaccine passports.
 New York City attempted to segregate the entire city from the unvaccinated between Sept.
 18, 2021, and March 7, 2022, using an app called Key to NYC.
-The city spent $100 million to develop it but the thing did not work.
+The city spent $100 million to develop it but the thing didn’t work.
 It kept breaking and it was never able to integrate out-of-state vaccinations.
 It was a bust.
-But at the time, other cities thought this was the future and copied it.
+But, at the time, other cities thought this was the future and copied it.
 Boston, New Orleans, and Chicago were all shut so that the unvaccinated could not go to libraries, bars, restaurants, museums, or theaters.

 Europe and Canada did the same.
 Australia is still trying to push people to link up their medical records to their digital vaccine cards on their phones.
 It is not even slightly a stretch to suggest that the real goal is chipping the entire population with controls managed by an app with data shared with government agencies.
 The deployment of this technology on dogs is part of the rollout, a method by which to get the population acculturated to digital health surveillance via under-the-skin chips.
 They need it to become normalized so that people will go along.